dominikburger/covid-19-dashboard/README.md

 # COVID-19 Dashboard
+**Disclaimer:
+This dashboard and data visualization is in no way to be used for sophisticated decision making regarding the current events of the pandemic.
+This is a personal project with the main focus of gaining knowledge on the utilization of the Python Dash library.**

 ![dashboard_preview](docs/dashboard_preview.png)
-This project aims to visualize the infection data of the ongoing COVID-19 pandemic in an understandable and appealing way.
-Building on the CSSE dataset of the Johns Hopkins Unversity, we are using the Python framework Dash to create a dashboard.
-It provides information about the current worldwide development of the disease and shows both daily charts as well as charts covering the time frame from disease outbreak up to the current day.
+This project provides a dashboard for the visualization of infection data of the ongoing COVID-19 pandemic.
+Building upon the "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" (1) and raster map data from
+Natural Earth (2), the dashboard itself is created by using the Python framework Dash (3).
+It provides information about the current worldwide development of the disease and shows both daily charts, as well as charts covering the time frame from disease outbreak up to the current day.

 ## Installation & Requirements
 The following instructions assume that the your current working directory is a local copy of the repository.